 "It is true," she said, "it is true!
-We have proved it true!"
-I think amidst my-something more than interest in her, and admiration for her, I was beginning to wonder how it would all end.
-I had a glimmering of fear of what might follow; of anxiety as to the remedy which this new age might offer for the missing of something one might set one's heart on.
-But now Dick rose to his feet and cried out in his hearty manner: "Neighbour Ellen, are you quarrelling with the guest, or are you worrying him to tell you things which he cannot properly explain to our ignorance?"
-"Neither, dear neighbour," she said.
+We have proved it true."

+I think amid my - something more than interest in her, and admiration for her, I was beginning to wonder how it would all end.
+I had a glimmering of fear of what might follow, of anxiety as to the remedy of that age for the missing of something one might set one's heart on, when Dick rose to his feet and cried out in his hearty manner: "Neighbor Ellen, are you quarrelling with the guest, or are you worrying him to tell you things which he cannot properly explain to our ignorance?"
+"Neither, dear neighbor," she said.
 "I was so far from quarrelling with him that I think I have been making him good friends both with himself and me.
 Is it so, dear guest?" she said, looking down at me with a delightful smile of confidence in being understood.